Capitán FAP Renán Elías Olivera Airport

 The Capitán FAP Renán Elías Olivera Airport is an airport serving Pisco, an oceanside city in the Ica Region of Peru.
 It is used by the Peruvian Army, but it can be also used by civil aircraft.

 A new terminal building became operational in 2015.
 The new terminal is expected to help bring new airlines and destinations for the city, and make it a gateway for international passengers.

-The Pisco VOR-DME (Ident: SCO) and non-directional beacon (Ident: SCO) are located on the field.

 Airlines and destinations

 There are currently no scheduled flights.
-However, Aerodiana does operate chartered flights over the Nazca Lines.
+However, Aerodiana operates chartered flights over the Nazca Lines.